ericoporto/ags-manual-wiki/Setup.md

 **Scaling method**

-Here the player can choose a game scaling algorithm (nearest-neighbor is the simplest one).
-Some of the methods (notably Hqx) are restricted to which scaling multiplier the player selected; if the multiplier is not enough to resize the game on its own, the nearest-neighbor method will be applied additionally.
-The list of available filters depend on graphics driver selection.
+Here the player can choose a game scaling algorithm, and the list of available filters depend on graphics driver selection.
+Currently OpenGL and Direct3D 9 both supports Nearest Neighbour (used more often in pixelart games) and Linear interpolation (used more often with high resolution games).

 ### Gameplay settings